KevinGimbel/kevingimbel.com/content/post/2017-03-29-using-the-terminal-part-1.md

 ---
-title: " Using the Terminal: The Prompt"
+title: "Using the Terminal: The Prompt"
 categories: coding
 tags:
   - workflow